365 Days: This Day: Production

 Principal photography began in May 2021, in areas around Italy and Poland, with Anna-Maria Sieklucka and Magdalena Lamparska reprising their roles from the first film.
 Production was originally scheduled to begin in 2020, in Sicily and Poland, but was delayed due to the COVID-19 pandemic.
 In February 2021, Michele Morrone was also confirmed to be reprising his role.

 Soundtrack

 Release

-365 Days: This Day was released on April 27, 2022, on Netflix, in Poland, the United States, and the United Kingdom.
+365 Days: This Day was released on 27 April 2022 on Netflix.

 Reception

 Jonathan Wilson, of Ready Steady Cut, gave the film a negative review, saying how the film, alongside other erotic films, had "deeply unhealthy depictions of sex and relationships that glamorize and justify various forms of controlling abuse and domination", and there was only 15 minutes of plot in the film, if the sex montages, which comprised 80% of the film, were taken out.
 Jessica Kiang, of Variety, said the film "is piping hot trash".
 Kate Erbland, of IndieWire, also gave a negative review, saying "most audiences who tune into 365 Days: This Day are likely not seeking out female empowerment tales or coherent plots, but the disdain with which the film treats both its viewers and its star can't help but grate."
 Oli Welsh, of Polygon, said "as difficult as it might be to believe, it's even worse than the first movie.
 But it goes down easier, because much of the first film's ugly side has been smoothed away."
 Shaun Munro, of Flickering Myth, gave the film a 1 out of 5, saying "this blandly horny sequel tries in vain to distance itself from its predecessor's icky foundations, and while its sub-telenovela plot is outrageous enough to be perversely entertaining, by any standard metric it's truly terrible stuff."